Kim Clothier, PA-C

 Kristen comes to APMA after spending the last two years working as an APRN in Neurosurgery at Wichita Surgical Specialists, and before that 14 years as a NICU nurse at Wesley Medical Center and Research Medical Center.

-What does “Providing Hope for Pain Sufferers” mean to Christine?
+What does “Providing Hope for Pain Sufferers” mean to Mindy?